robertvargas-irq/project-ascdws/README.md

 ---

+## HOW TO RUN ME
+1. Unzip the folder using your favorite zip manager; WinRAR or 7zip will do just fine.

+2. Double-click into the extracted folder.

+3. Double-click the `Starting2D.exe` executable, and have fun!
+All files are configured by Unity, and all the necessary libraries are ready to go!

+---

 ## The core mechanics of the game are centered around surviving and escaping from an unknown forest location filled with enemies, and even worse: the environment.<br><br>Key elements players will need to be mindful of include:

 ### One